Odds of dying from accidental opioid overdose in the US surpass those of dying in car accident

 In 2017 preventable injury deaths were 169,936 -- an increase of 5.3% from the year before and a 96% increase compared to the figures in 1992.

+"The data really underscore the importance of knowing the biggest risks to our safety," said Vogel.
+"The Council calculates the Odds of Dying not to scare Americans but to empower them to make safer decisions and improve their chances of longevity."

-The organization aims to highlight these numbers in a bid to help prevent future deaths from preventable causes.
+The organization has highlighted these numbers in a bid to help prevent future deaths from preventable causes.

 "For too long, preventable deaths and injuries have been called 'accidents,' implying unavoidable acts of God or fate that we are powerless to stop.
 This is simply not true," it wrote.
 "In the US, preventable injuries are at an all-time high."